EGI-Federation/documentation/content/en/users/getting-started/architecture/_index.md

 ---
-title: "Federation Architecture and Implementation"
+title: "EGI Federation Architecture"
+linkTitle: "Federation Architecture"
 type: docs
-weight: 110
+weight: 10
 description: >
-  The EGI Cloud architecture and technical implementation details
+  The architecture of the EGI Federated Cloud
 ---

 The EGI Federated Cloud is a multi-national cloud system that integrates